Gaafar Nimeiry: 1985 Revolution

-Political and economic discontent against Nimeiry grew over several years prior to 1985, according to Sudanese interviewed by The New York Times, who said that Nimeiry had "begun to alienate almost every sector of Sudanese society".
+Political and economic discontent against Nimeiry had been growing for several years prior to 1985.
+According to a Sudanese individual interviewed by The New York Times, who said that Nimeiry had "begun to alienate almost every sector of Sudanese society".
 Major complaints included the obligatory use of Islamic law throughout Sudan, which upset non-Muslims, especially in the southern part of Sudan, and price increases resulting from an economic austerity program implemented under pressure from the United States (US) and the International Monetary Fund (IMF).
 Price increases in late March 1985 were considered to be a major trigger factor for protests.
 Eight doctors', lawyers' and university lecturers' associations called for a protest on 3 April and a "general political strike until the abolition of the current regime".
 Massive demonstrations took place in Khartoum and around Sudan on 3 April.
 The general strike took place up to 6 April, when Nimeiry was deposed, with a high effectiveness in shutting down governance of Sudan.
 The use of massive civil disobedience that led to the coup d'état deposing Nimeiry from the presidency on 6 April is often referred to as the 1985 Revolution that followed the Sudanese October 1964 Revolution.